kota69th/CreativeExpansionPack/README.md

 > A Fall Guys mod meant to improve Fall Guys Creative.

+### Creative Expansion Pack is currently cancelled/on-hold.

+### The mod itself is basically finished and will only be updated if it breaks and that I do care.

 ## Questions and Answers

 How is Creative Expansion Pack made?